ReaSu/reasun/pages/about/index.rst

 .. description:
 .. type: text

-I'm a  FOSS-enthusiast, Feminist, Environmentalist, Developer, Educator, Crafter, Linguist, Perfectionist and many more things.
+I'm a  FOSS-enthusiast, Feminist, Environmentalist, Developer, Educator, Crafter, Linguist, Perfectionist and many other things.

 This blog contains my musings on all those topics and maybe more.
 I'm only just getting started - check back soon!